 - Slip and fall accidents

 - Injuries due to negligent security

 - Falls from roofs or ladders

 - Poisoning or illness due to exposure to hazardous wastes or materials

 Slip and fall accidents are the most common type of accident caused by owner negligence.
-Any business or property owner that fails to repair or clean hazards such as broken stairs or wet floors that injure a visitor due to a slip and fall may be held liable for damages.
+Any business or property owner that fails to repair or clean hazards such as broken stairs or wet floors that injure a visitor due to a slip and fall or workplace injury may be held liable for damages.